mvolkmann/blog/src/flutter.md

   - `stless` adds template code for creating a stateless widget
   - `stful` adds template code for creating a stateful widget

-  The code added by these requires importing a library that defines the `StatelessWidget` and `StatefulWidget` classes.
+  The code added by these requires importing a package that defines the `StatelessWidget` and `StatefulWidget` classes.
   These classes are described later.
   For example: